 On behalf of the Board, I am pleased to present our Corporate Governance Report for 2021.
 This report sets out how corporate governance standards are applied across the Group and includes statements of compliance with our key corporate governance requirements.
-This report provides information on the Group's governance arrangements presented under the five headings of the UK Corporate Governance Code 2018.
-This report should be read in conjunction with 'Governance in AIB' at the start of this Annual Financial Report and the Board Committee Reports which follow.

-Further information on governance practices in place in the Group are available on the Group's website at www.aib.ie/investorrelations.
+Further information on governance practices in place in the Company are available on the AIB Group plc website at www.aib. ie/investorrelations.